 - 1. If you have a loss from a passive activity in box 9, Code B1, and you meet all of the following conditions, enter the loss on Schedule E (Form 1040), line 28, column (f). - a.
 You actively participated in the partnership rental real estate activities.
-See Special allowance for rental real estate activities on page 4. - b.
-Rental real estate activities with active participation were your only passive activities.

-c.
-You have no prior year unallowed losses from these activities.
+See Special allowance for rental real estate activities on page 4. - Rental real estate activities with active participation were your only passive activities. - c.
+You have no prior year unallowed losses from these activities. - d.

-- d.
 Your total loss from the rental real estate activities was not more than \$25,000 (not more than \$12,500 if married filing separately and you lived apart from your spouse all year). - e.
 If you are a married person filing separately, you lived apart from your spouse all year. - f.
 You have no current or prior year unallowed credits from a passive activity. - g.
 Your modified adjusted gross income was not more than \$100,000 (not more than \$50,000 if married filing separately and you lived apart from your spouse all year). - 2.
-If you have a loss from a passive activity in box 9 and you do not meet all the conditions in 1 above, report the loss following the Instructions for Form 8582 to figure how much of the loss you can report on Schedule E (Form 1040), line

-28, column (f).
-However, if the publicly traded partnership box is checked, report the loss following the rules for Publicly traded partnerships on page 5.

-3. If you were a real estate professional and you materially participated in the activity, report box 9 income (loss) on Schedule E (Form 1040), line 28, column (h) or (j).
+If you have a (loss) from a passive activity in box 9 and you do not meet all the conditions in 1 above, report the loss following the Instructions for Form 8582 to figure how much of the loss you can report on Schedule E (Form 1040), line 28, column (f).
+However, if the PTP box is checked, report the loss following the rules for Publicly traded partnerships. - 3.
+If you were a real estate professional and you materially participated in the activity, report box 9 income or (loss) on Schedule E (Form 1040), line 28, column (h) or (j). - 4.
+If you have income from a passive activity in box 9, Code B1, enter the income on Schedule E (Form 1040), line 28, column (g).
+However, if the PTP box is checked, report the income following the rules for Publicly traded partnerships.